scikit-learn/ml-benchmarks/doc/index.rst

 ----------------------

 We solve the Lasso model by Least Angle Regression (LARS) algorithm.
-MLPy and scikits.learn use a pure Python implementation, while PyMVPA uses bindings to R code.
+MLPy and scikit-learn use a pure Python implementation, while PyMVPA uses bindings to R code.

 We also show the Mean Squared error as a sanity check for the model.
 Note